Best guitars for kids 2024: top electric and acoustic guitars for children

 Reasons to avoid

-Buy if you are seeking a reliable guitar on a budget: The Fender CC-60S is a fantastic guitar that is built to last.
+✅Buy if you are seeking a reliable guitar with a great tone: The Fender CC-60S is a fantastic guitar built to last, and Fender has an excellent reputation for quality instruments.
+A solid top wood gives it a great sound too.

-Avoid for very young kids: Children aged between 3 - 6 may still find this guitar too large.
+❌Avoid for very young kids: This is a Concert-sized guitar so children aged between 3 - 6 may still find the body too large.
+Look for a 3/4 guitar like the Yamaha JR1 for younger children.

 The Fender CC-60S is one of the most popular kid-friendly guitars on the market and is easily one of the best acoustic guitars for beginners.
 Boasting an impressive solid top, the Fender CC-60S offers genuinely unbeatable value for money while also being built to last them to the intermediate stage.